srid/purescript-book-sources/chapter10.md

 X>     ```
 X>
 X>     whose first and second arguments correspond to the `Nothing` and `Just` functions respectively.
 X> 1.
 (Difficult) Write a version of the `mapHRec` function in which the mapping function receives the property label as an additional argument.
-Use your function to simplify the `Show` instance for `HRec`.

 ## Representing Side Effects